redpelicans/formo/README.md

 ### How to use it

 A `Formo` object is mainly a reactive data structure, made of `Fields` associated with their own schema.
-We can push events and values to fields observe them.
+We can push events and values to fields and observe them.

 **Let's define our first schema:**
 ```